Small Claims Court Step-by-Step

 Overview

 The Small Claims Court is part of the County Court and handles claims up to £10,000 in England and Wales.
-It's designed to be accessible without a solicitor.
+It is designed to be accessible without a solicitor.

 Before You Start